Manhattan Bridge: Design

+Reception and modifications

 American Architect and Architecture described the arch and colonnade in 1912 as "worthy of one of the principal gateways of a great modern city".
 The arch and colonnade were described as a "complete, dignified and monumental ensemble, worthy of one of the principal gateways of a great modern city" in a New York Times article.
-The Brooklyn Daily Eagle wrote: "The Manhattan Bridge will he not only something to get across the East River upon, but the sight of it will be a joy even to those who have no occasion to cross it."
-From the bridge's completion, the arch was highly used by vehicular traffic.
+The Brooklyn Daily Eagle wrote: "The Manhattan Bridge will be not only something to get across the East River upon, but the sight of it will be a joy even to those who have no occasion to cross it."
+According to The Christian Science Monitor, the plaza's presence "has turned a section of the East Side, in one of its most squalid parts, into a veritable park where children can find on summer evenings a clean open place amid surroundings that will be in many ways the equal of any in New York".

+From the bridge's completion, the arch was heavily used by vehicular traffic.
+When the second Madison Square Garden was being demolished in 1925, there was a proposal to relocate the arena's statue of Diana to the arch, but this did not happen.
 Part of the colonnade's eastern arm was removed and replaced in the 1970s for the construction of the incomplete Second Avenue Subway.
 The arch and colonnade were designated a New York City landmark on November 25, 1975.
 After many years of neglect and several attempts by traffic engineers to remove the structure (including a proposal for the unbuilt Lower Manhattan Expressway that would have required removing the arch), the arch and colonnade were repaired and restored in 2000.

-Pylons in Brooklyn
+Brooklyn plaza

+The Brooklyn approach to the Manhattan Bridge also contained a terraced plaza with balustrades.
+The Brooklyn plaza was originally bounded by Sands, Bridge, Nassau, and Jay streets.
+French designed a pair of 20 ST pylons named Brooklyn and Manhattan on the Brooklyn side of the Manhattan Bridge.
+These were installed in November 1916.
+Each pylon measured 12 ft high and rested on a base 15 ft off the ground.
+The statues on each pylon represented French's impressions of life in each borough.
+The Brooklyn pylon depicted a young woman with a child and symbols of art and progress, while the Manhattan pylon depicted a seated, upright woman with symbols of art and prosperity.
+There were granite railings and walkways at the base of either pylon.